 The grand vision for Swerve involves iteration with the community as to where the protocol should go.
-Swerve started simple with an uncontroversial and well-liked stablecoin pool of $ USDT , $ USDC , $ DAI , and $ TUSD .
+Swerve started simple with an uncontroversial and well-liked stablecoin pool of , , , and .
 The idea is to facilitate the transition into the protocol.
 Swerve did not resort to any “vampire mining” tactics either.

 The token can be further staked to receive , the governance token of the Swerve protocol. allows users to participate in the Swerve DAO, but in order to receive voting power they have to lock up their in a time-weighted contract or “voting escrow” which gives them , which can be used to vote on Swerve improvement proposals (SIPs) and in the future, on the allocation of rewards amongst the different pools.

-Besides currently being “farmable”, $ SWRV is traded in secondary markets as well.
-According to the SRWV page on CoinMarketCap , is found with the most volume and liquidity on the following exchanges:
+Besides currently being “farmable”, is traded in secondary markets as well according to the SRWV page on CoinMarketCap ,

 Since the decrease in rewards, the TVL aim Swerve has fallen from its peak of $700M by >90% and the value of has similarly gone down as it was dumped and yield farmers went to chase for rewards elsewhere.
 The core community, however, still represents around $45M in TVL and Swerve attracts a daily volume of ~$10M.
 Curve currently has $1.5V in TVL and ~$115M in daily volume.
 So Swerve is getting 3 times more volume per dollar locked.